just95/toml.dart/example/README.md

  - [`./toml_encoder`][toml-dart/example/toml_encoder] contains an example for how to use the `TomlEncoder` from the `toml.encoder` library to encode a `Map` as a TOML document.

  - [`./toml_parser`][toml-dart/example/toml_parser] contains an example for how to use the `TomlParser` from the `toml.decoder` library to decode a TOML document from a string.

+ - [`./flutter_example`][toml-dart/example/flutter_example] contains a Flutter example for how to use the `toml.dart` library to decode a TOML document as an asset string.

 [toml-dart/example/custom_config_loader]:
   https://github.com/just95/toml.dart/tree/master/example/custom_config_loader